mert-byrktr/AI-WEB-SCRAPER/README.md

 `Note`: **If you don't have access to BrighData services, you'll not be able to use this app.**

 Added RAG to speed up the parsing process.
+Dockerized and ci/cd github actions added.

 ## Setup